jonagray/add-1/README.md

 # Add 1

 ## Description
-A practice game created to learn Swift
+A practice game created while learning to program in Swift

 ### Instructions
 * For each number that is displayed, the goal is to input the number + 1